BTG Begbies Traynor

 If the preferential payment was made when the company was insolvent, or caused it to become insolvent, it could lead to disqualification as a director for a period of up to 15 years.

-To find out more about preferences in insolvency, and to ensure you are acting accordingly as a company director, call our expert Begbies Traynor team.
+To find out more about preferences in insolvency, and to ensure you are acting accordingly as a company director, call our expert BTG Begbies Traynor team.
 We can advise on whether your actions might be investigated, and discuss the options available.
 With a nationwide office network, we can also offer a same-day consultation in complete confidence, free of charge.

 About The Author